The Key Mailer Car Dealer Advertising Scam

 Find and Read the Disclaimer Carefully

 The wording on key mailers is very suggestive.
-The asterisk after the above statement tells you to find the small print and read what it says.
-It’s located at the bottom of the mailer above, below is what it says.
+After the above statement, the asterisk tells you to find the small print and read what it says.
+It’s located at the bottom of the mailer above and will state something like this.

 *Please see the invitation for complete and official rules and regulations.

 The disclaimer on this type of mailer is enormous.
-If you see an offer on the mailer that looks interesting to you, look for a symbol beside the offer.
-Find the character in the small print of the disclaimer; the offer’s details should follow the character.
+If you see an offer that interests you, look for a symbol beside it.
+Find the symbol in the small print of the disclaimer; the offer’s details should follow the symbol.

 Here is a picture of what one of these disclaimers looks like from an actual key mailer: